acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

  6.0,
  7.0]
 ```
 So all our errors are some rational number times epsilon (0.015625 is 1/64).
+For values larger than epsilon  the step size is $k * \epsilon$ where $k$ is an integer.
+For values smaller than epsilon it's $(1/2^{k} * \epsilon)$.
 So epsilon really _is_ the fundamental building block of small number representations (at least close to 0), which explains the quantization effect I saw.

-At least enough for me.
+This is very much a inductive approach to understanding the problem, one where I'm working backwards from the data.
+I could come at this from deductive angle but I think that would involve reading IEEE specs, CS textbooks, and Python source code.
+All that sounds fun but I want to return to my main project of simulating multi-armed bandits.
+So, at least for now, this is proof enough for me.

 _Now, we are finally done._